ryanatkn/gro/contributing.md

 along with any questions or pointers you may have for improving the usefulness of the software gracefully.
-Big caveat though, I also can't guarantee that Gro will work for your use cases, and at times it's quite possible I may look, gasp, inflexible, myself.
+Big caveat though, I also can't guarantee that Gro will work for your use cases, and at times it's I may look inflexible. (it's ok to push back, but please be kind!)
 This is why Gro's tagline is:

 > opinionated tools for web development